What is Fastpacking?

 Hyperlite Ground Cloth

-A super lightweight Ground Cloth for minimalist overnight backpackers who like to sleep under the stars, but still want foolproof protection for their gear from moisture, mud and dirt.
+A super lightweight Ground Cloth for when you’re going on minimalist ultralight backpacking adventures and want to sleep under the stars, but still want foolproof protection for their gear from moisture, mud and dirt.
 Ideal for goal-oriented adventurers constantly on the move and in need of fast protection from inclement weather, it’s sizeable at 96” X 52” (8’ X 4’3”) but weighs less than an iPhone.
 Made of 100% waterproof Dyneema® Composite Fabric (formerly Cuben Fiber), it serves as an excellent waterproof barrier between you and the ground.
 You can also stake it out with its reinforced loops so the wind doesn’t blow it away.
 This is a must if you intend to go with a tarp shelter setup.

 Compare prices for Hyperlite Ground Cloth